tianshang486/mysql/intl.en-US/RDS for MySQL User Guide/Database backup/Download the data backup files and log backup files of an RDS for MySQL instance.md

 ## Limits {#section_prg_zhx_wfb .section}

 A RAM user who has only the read-only permissions cannot download backup files.
 You can add the required permissions to a RAM user in the RAM console.
-For more information, see [Grant backup file download permissions to a RAM user with only read-only permissions](intl.en-US//Grant backup file download permissions to a RAM user with only read-only permissions.md#).
+For more information, see [Grant backup file download permissions to a RAM user with only read-only permissions](intl.en-US/RDS for MySQL User Guide/Appendixes/Grant backup file download permissions to a RAM user with only read-only permissions.md#).

 |DB engine|Data backup download|Log backup download|
 |---------|--------------------|-------------------|
 |MySQL| -   MySQL 5.5/5.6/5.7/8.0 \(with local SSDs\): support the download of full physical data backup files and logical data backup files.
 -   MySQL 5.7/8.0 Basic/High-availability Edition \(with ESSDs/SSDs\): do not support the download of data backup files.

- |All versions support the download of log backup files. **Note:** For more information about binary logs, see [How do I use the mysqlbinlog command to view the binary logs of an RDS for MySQL instance?](../intl.en-US/FAQs/Data backup__recovery/How do I use the mysqlbinlog command to view the binary logs of an RDS for MySQL instance?.md#).
+ |All versions support the download of log backup files. **Note:** For more information about binary logs, see [How do I use the mysqlbinlog command to view the binary logs of an RDS for MySQL instance?](../intl.en-US/FAQs/Data backup__recovery/How do I use the mysqlbinlog command to view the binary logs of an RDS for MySQL instance?.md#)

  |